openbmc/docs/designs/pldm-stack.md

 would test the instance id handling and the send/receive functions.

 APIs from the shared libraries can be tested via fuzzing.

+The APIs to parser PDRs from PLDM terminus can be tested by a mocking responder .
+A sample JSON file is provided to test the APIs for mocking PDRs for static PLDM sensors.